 2. Exercise your brain by exercising your body with challenging movements.
 Exercise boosts brainpower on multiple fronts: it increases heart rate which helps pump more oxygen to your brain and it releases hormones which both control stress and help stimulate new brain cells and the formation of new connections.
 Studies have shown that the exercises that benefit your brain the most are those that call on multiple skills such as coordination, rhythm and strategy.

 Here are three moves that challenge your brain and motor network, the group of nerve cell connections that help you move.
 (Want more?
-Try thes
+Try these three brain-boosting exercises.)
+Do this circuit daily:

 • Raise your left arm overhead while lifting your right knee up to your chest.
 Repeat with your right arm and left leg.
 Repeat the entire set 10 times.